pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 {{#include ../../examples/predicate_pushdown/snippet1.py}}
 ```

 If we were to run this query above, nothing would happen!
-This due to the lazyness,
+This due to the lazy evaluation,
-nothing will happend until specifically requested.
+nothing will happen until specifically requested.
 This allows Polars to see the whole
 context of a query and optimize just in time for execution.

 Execution is requested by the `.collect` method.
 This would query all available data.